Step-by-Step Deadfire Modding Tutorial and Tools

 “DescriptionText”: 262,

-Those numbers refer to another entry on “localized” folder.
-Let’s leave it as it is right now or you could use another name from another item by copy the numbers.
+Those numbers refer to another entry in the ‘localized’ folder.
+Let’s leave them as they are for now, or you can use another name from a different item by copying those numbers.

 The next important part is this line: